salihkavaf/RemoteDispatcher/README.md

 | -p\|--is-private     | The flag indicating whether the target repo id private or not.                                    |
 | -f\|--data-file      | The path to the JSON file that contains the client payload data to load.                          |

+RemoteDispatcher also supports private repositories.
+However, to use this feature, the tool requires an environment variable called `SALIH_RD_TOKEN`, which should contain a personal access token that has the workflow scope defined.

 ### Example
 This file contains the client payload data to sent along with the trigger request.